 Black Pepper or Kali Mirch is native to south-western India.
 Nowadays black pepper is cultivated in tropical regions around the world.
 It is dried unripe fruit of trailing vine Piper nigrum.
 Everyone is familiar with its use as spice and condiment.
 In Ayurveda it is used in formulation of various medicine useful in treating digestive and respiratory disorders.
 In Sanskrit it is called Maricha.
 It is one of the three herbs used in formulation of Trikatu churna.

-Pepper has stimulant, antibacterial, antiseptic, anti-parasitic, antidepressant, antifungal, anti-diarrhoeal, anti-inflammatory, anti-spasmodic, anti-spermatogenic, antitumor, anti-thyroid, digestive, diuretic, liver stimulant, and nervine activities.
+Pepper has stimulant, antibacterial, antiseptic, anti-parasitic, antidepressant, antifungal, anti-diarrheal, anti-inflammatory, anti-spasmodic, anti-spermatogenic, antitumor, anti-thyroid, digestive, diuretic, the liver stimulant, and nervine activities.

 The standard dosage of black pepper is approximately 500 mg to 1 gm, eaten twice and thrice a day.